Iproniazid

 Iproniazid (Marsilid, Rivivol, Euphozid, Iprazid, Ipronid, Ipronin) is a non-selective, irreversible monoamine oxidase inhibitor (MAOI) of the hydrazine class.
 It is a xenobiotic that was originally designed to treat tuberculosis, but was later most prominently used as an antidepressant drug.
 However, it was withdrawn from the market because of its hepatotoxicity.
-The medical use of iproniazid was discontinued in most of the world in the 1960s, but remained in use in France until its discontinuation in 2015.
+The medical use of iproniazid was discontinued in most of the world in the 1960s, but remained in use in France until 2015.